Description

 Welcome to the OceanBase.
 Commands end with ; or \g.
 Your OceanBase connection id is 3221719526 Server version: OceanBase 4.2.2.0 (r100000022023121309-f536833402c6efe9364d5a4b61830a858ef24d82) (Built Dec 13 2023 09:58:18) Copyright (c) 2000, 2018, OceanBase and/or its affiliates.
 All rights reserved.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. obclient [test]>Notice

-LOAD DATA LOCAL INFILEstatement, you must use OBClient V2.2.4 or later.
-If you do not have OBClient of the desired version, you can use the MySQL client to connect to the database.In the client, execute the
+LOAD DATA LOCAL INFILEfeature, you must use OBClient V2.2.4 or later.
+If you do not have the required version of OBClient, you can connect to the database using a MySQL client.In the client, execute the

 LOAD DATA LOCAL INFILEstatement to load the local data file.obclient [test]> LOAD DATA LOCAL INFILE '/home/admin/test_data/tbl1.csv' INTO TABLE tbl1 FIELDS TERMINATED BY ',';The return result is as follows: